wgjm1986/FIN657/README.md

 There are several ways to get the code running locally.
 The easiest way is to clone the course repo, and set up a Conda environment as specified by the included `environment.yml` file.
-The rest of this document explains the steps behind this.
+The rest of this page explains the steps behind this.

 ---